 Available on Android and iOS | Free

 If shopping in someone’s else’s pantry isn’t your thing, but you wouldn’t mind helping your local takeaway reduce its food waste (I mean, hello, cheap Chinese food anyone?), Too Good To Go is the app you should download.
-As a Londoner, I’m surrounded by options any time of the day, and I can pay a set fee to the restaurant or café in question to receive a box full of food.
+Both in London and Brighton, I find myself surrounded by options any time of the day, and I can pay a set fee to the restaurant or café in question to receive a box full of food.
+I really like seeing cafés and shops that use Too Good To Go too – it shows they’ve recognised they have a food waste problem and wish to see their leftovers eaten, not going to landfill.